 The school’s curriculum is rooted in the solid consensus of the school’s leaders about the knowledge and skills that pupils need in order to take advantage of opportunities, responsibilities and experiences of later life.
 Whilst, the development of high standards in in reading, writing and maths are fundamental to our curriculum, each subject shines in its own right.
 Our curriculum is designed with knowledge at its heart to ensure that children develop a strong vocabulary base and understanding of the world.
 We know that a focus on the acquisition of knowledge and the development of vocabulary can powerfully address social disadvantage.

-The teaching of RSHE, British Values and SMSC is well embedded across the curriculum through both cross-curricular and discrete lessons, a carefully planned series of whole school and class assemblies, and external visits and visitors.
+The teaching of RSHE, British Values and spiritual, moral, social and cultural (SMSC)education is well embedded across the curriculum through both cross-curricular and discrete lessons, a carefully planned series of whole school and class assemblies, and external visits and visitors.

 - To open children’s eyes to the wonders of the incredible world in which we live;